 Where the design community meets.

-Joined almost 1 year ago
+Joined about 1 year ago

 Edit: I mean, already switched

 PlaybookUX.com and UserTesting.com.
 Have heard good things about AYTM but have yet to try it for a project.

 Sketch shot their own foot with their open .Sketch format.
 It made it very easy for any third-party tool to integrate with Sketch, but sadly, at the same time it also made it easy for Figma to import Sketch files and run with them.

 Moving away from Figma once you're in it?
 Don't think it will be easy.

 Figma took the lead by storm, they did three crucial things that made them jump ahead: